nakujaproject/N4-Recovery/README.md

 First we test for file R/W.

 ##### Known issue

 When using SPI protocol on breadboard, it might fail to communicate with the peripheral device.
 This is because SPI is high-speed and is expected to be used with short traces on PCB.
 When testing this part, I experienced errors before i realized this issue.
-To correct this, i reduced the SPI communication speed from 50MHz to 20MHz so that I could access the R/W functions using the breadboard.
+To correct this, I reduced the SPI communication speed from 50MHz to 20MHz so that I could access the R/W functions using the breadboard.
 More details are in reference #8 below.

+Note: Make sure you change the speed to 20MHz for your files to be created.
+Change the speed in the SerialFlashChip.cpp near the top of the file (SPICONFIG)